Getting Started With muOS

 - Portmaster: Comes pre-installed on muOS.
 You can filter what games/applications you can install via the “Games” section on their website.

-- Scrappy - An application based off Skyscraper that can use screenscraper.fr and templates.
+- Scrappy - Not updated for Goose yet, run at your own risk - An application based off Skyscraper that can use screenscraper.fr and templates.

-- Bluetooth - A Bluetooth frontend application for the system backend service that allows general use with Bluetooth keyboards, controllers and audio devices.
+- Bluetooth - ANBERNIC DEVICES ONLY - A Bluetooth frontend application for the system backend service that allows general use with Bluetooth keyboards, controllers and audio devices.

 - SFTPGo - This is a web server on your device you can enable to access your device remotely.